TeddouX/Image-To-Litematica/README.md

 ### Output:
 ![alt text](https://github.com/TeddouX/Picture-To-Litematica/blob/main/example/Screenshot%202024-07-03%20112003-Minecraft.png?raw=true)

 ## Documentation
+### /!\ This is useful only if the executable is ran in a command prompt !
 Arguments: <br>
   - -h, --help show this help message and exit
   - --version The minecraft version that you want to use